infinitered/.github/profile/README.md

 - [Chain React Conf](https://chainreactconf.com) is the only React Native focused conference in the USA.
 - [React Native Radio](https://reactnativeradio.com) is the biggest React Native podcast, hosted by our CTO **Jamon Holmgren**, Director of Engineering **Robin Heinze**, and Senior Software Engineer **Mazen Chami**.
-- [React Native Newsletter](https://reactnativenewsletter.com) is the biggest React Native newsletter.
+- [React Native Newsletter](https://reactnativenewsletter.com) is the most popular React Native newsletter.
-- [React Native Live](https://rn.live) is our CTO's Twitch/YouTube streaming channel.
-- [Ignite](https://github.com/infinitered/ignite) is the most popular third-party React Native starter kit.
+- [Ignite](https://github.com/infinitered/ignite) is a battle-tested (continuous development since 2016!)
+React Native starter kit.
-- [Reactotron](https://reactotron.com) is a popular React and React Native debugging/inspecting free desktop tool.
+- [Reactotron](https://reactotron.com) is our popular React and React Native debugging/inspecting free desktop tool.
 - ...and much more!

 Take a look around and [get in touch](https://infinite.red/contact) if you want to chat about a project!